Scottish Highlands Volunteer Trip

 Project Activities | Itinerary | Price | Trip Reviews | Prior Trip Reports

-Join ConservationVIP’s volunteer trip to help restore and preserve Loch Lomond and the Trossachs National Park, Scotland’s first National Park, and the Ben Lawers National Nature Reserve, home to Great Britain’s rarest alpine plants and ecosystems.
+Join ConservationVIP’s volunteer trip to help restore Loch Lomond and the Trossachs, Scotland’s first National Park, and the Ben Lawers National Nature Reserve, home to Great Britain’s rarest alpine plants and ecosystems.

-This is a unique opportunity to volunteer under the leadership of the National Trust for Scotland alongside the local people whose life’s work is dedicated to protecting the Scottish Highlands ecosystem!
+This is a unique opportunity to volunteer under the guidance of rangers from the National Trust for Scotland (NTS) alongside the people whose life’s work is dedicated to protecting some of the most significant Scottish natural ecosystems and historic sites!

-Trip participants on ConservationVIP’s Scottish Highlands volunteer trip will help with important conservation projects under the expert guidance of the National Trust specialists in two locations.
+Trip participants help with important conservation projects in two locations under the guidance of specialists from the National Trust for Scotland.

 Next, we will travel north to the charming village of Killin, at the base of Ben Lawers National Nature Reserve, renowned for its very rare remnants of alpine plant communities.